exasol/databricks-virtual-schema/README.md

 ## Known Limitations

-This section lists known issues and limitations.
-That will be fixed in a later version.
+This section lists known issues and limitations that will be fixed in a later version.
 If you need one of the features, please add a comment to the GitHub issue to help us prioritize it.

 ### Security